fkobon/wordpress-notifications-off/README.md

 # Notifications Off
-A WordPress plugin for hiding dashboard notifications.
+A WordPress plugin for hiding dashboard notifications and noticies.

 ## Description
 This plugin allows you to easily turn off and on notifications in WordPress dashboard.
 Its mini interface makes it dead-simple to hide or show notifications by simply switching a button option.